An accusation is not a conviction. Your fight is ours.

 Regardless of the offense category, the goal is always the same: protect the child’s future by pursuing the best possible outcome.
 Sometimes that means fighting for a dismissal.
 Sometimes it means negotiating a resolution that keeps the child out of detention and preserves their eligibility for records sealing.
 The right strategy depends on the specific facts of each case.

-Lisa has also successfully obtained records sealing for numerous juvenile clients, ensuring that youthful mistakes do not follow them into adulthood.
+Our juvenile lawyers have also successfully obtained records sealing for numerous juvenile clients, ensuring that youthful mistakes do not follow them into adulthood.

 Understanding what happens after a juvenile is accused of an offense can help families prepare for what lies ahead.
 The process typically unfolds in several stages.